particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if photon}}
 `Serial2:` This channel is optionally available via pins 28/29 (RGB LED Blue/Green).
 These pins are accessible via the pads on the botton of the PCB [See PCB Land Pattern](/datasheets/photon-datasheet/#recommended-pcb-land-pattern-photon-without-headers-).
 The Blue and Green current limiting resistors should be removed.

+If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.
 {{/if}}

 {{#if electron}}
 `Serial2:` This channel is optionally available via the device's RGB Green (TX) and Blue (RX) LED pins.
 The Blue and Green current limiting resistors should be removed.

+If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.
 {{/if}}

+{{#if xenon}}
+`Serial2:` This channel is optionally available on D4(TX) and D5(RX).
+Optional hardware flow control is available on D6(CTS) and D8(RTS) on the {{device}}.
+{{/if}}

 To use Serial2, add `#include "Serial2/Serial2.h"` near the top of your app's main code file.

-If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.

 {{/if}} {{!-- has-serial2 --}}